 - Passport – You should also remember to bring your passport, which you will need to get your climbing permit.

 - Waterproof Jacket (Him/Her) – The weather can be unpredictable in Kinabalu park, especially at high altitudes.
 You don’t want to be caught out if it rains!

 - Change of Clothes – Once you reach the rest stop at Panalaban base camp, you can take a freezing cold shower and change into some clean clothes that are more comfortable to sleep in.

 - Toiletries – When you get to the rest stop, you can take a shower, but soap is not provided.
 Make sure you pack the basic essentials such as shower gel, a toothbrush, toothpaste, and a towel!

-- Wet Wipes – If you are like the majority of the human population and hate taking a freezing cold shower, we recommend you to bring some wet wipes.
-Though they aren’t the most effective, it should do the job if you are only staying for a night.
+- Wet Wipes – If you are like the majority of the human population and hate taking a freezing cold shower, we recommend you bring some wet wipes.
+Though they aren’t the most effective, they should do the job if you are only staying for a night.